-In 2007, Michael Jorgensen was the series producer for the six-hour series, Mars Rising.
-Broadcast on the Discovery Channel in January of 2007, the $5.6 million HDTV production chronicled the scientific and technical efforts to launch the first human mission to the red planet.
+Michael Jorgensen was the series producer for the six-hour series, Mars Rising.
+Broadcast on the Discovery Channel, the $6.6 million HDTV production chronicled the scientific and technical efforts to launch the first human mission to the red planet.
 The following year Myth Merchant Films produced the “Secrets of the Dinosaur Mummy” for Discovery Channel Networks.
-In 2000, a group of fossil hunters uncover not only the bones of a 77 million year old dinosaur, but its mummified and fossilized ‘body’.
+In 2000, a group of fossil hunters uncover not only the bones of a 77-million-year-old dinosaur, but its mummified and fossilized ‘body’.
 After excavating the duckbill nicknamed ‘Leonardo’, scientists begin a battery of tests including a radiographic autopsy.
 Journey along with a team of paleontology experts as they make several astonishing discoveries including the creature’s last meal and never-before-seen internal organs.

-In 2009, the Discovery Channel special “Hunt for the Mad Trapper” followed a team of world-class forensic experts travels to the high Arctic to exhume the body of the outlaw known as the ‘Mad Trapper’.
-After being buried more than seventy-five years, their mission is to recover the fugitives DNA in the hope of solving the identity of the mysterious trapper who shot three RCMP officers during the largest manhunt in Canadian history.
+The Discovery Channel special, “Hunt for the Mad Trapper” follows a team of world-class forensic experts who travel to the high Arctic to exhume the body of the outlaw known as the ‘Mad Trapper’.
+After being buried more than seventy-five years, their mission is to recover the fugitive’s DNA in the hope of solving the identity of the mysterious trapper who shot three RCMP officers during the largest manhunt in Canadian history.

-Most recently, the company produced the National Geographic special Hitler’s Stealth Fighter.
+For National Geographic, the company produced the special Hitler’s Stealth Fighter.
 Hailed as one of the last great mysteries of World War II – did the Nazi’s fly the first stealth fighter?
 To solve the mystery, the masters of stealth at Northrop Grumman build a full-scale replica of the German jet powered flying wing and test its stealth capability against allied radar of the time.
-In the last decade Michael has made highly rated prime time specials for National Geographic, Discovery Channel, PBS, Arte France and In early 2013, Michael completed the feature length theatrical documentary “Unclaimed”.
+In the last decade, Michael has made highly rated prime time specials for National Geographic, Discovery Channel, PBS, Arte France along with the feature length theatrical documentary “Unclaimed”.